Policies and Procedures

 Often shipping documents do not indicate the person or the department to whom delivery must be made resulting in “frustrated shipments.”

 Departments ordering items requiring delivery by Freight carrier to Central Receiving shall also be responsible for:

 - Completing normal receiving procedures to ensure conformity and condition of received material.

 - Coordinating delivery of the items they have consigned to Central Receiving.
 Items within the capabilities of Central Receiving will be delivered on a space available basis.

-- Submitting a work request to Equipment Transport Services for delivery of items beyond the delivery capabilities of Central Receiving.
+- Submitting a work request to Surplus Equipment and Logistics (SEAL) for delivery of items beyond the delivery capabilities of Central Receiving.